 All of our production plans were cast aside in the wake of the COVID-19 pandemic in 2020, but this created a unique opportunity for our production team.
 Kristin had already established a bond of trust with the film's main character, Dr. Frick, as Frick was thrust into the public spotlight at the pandemic's outset.
 As blame was placed on bats by many in the mainstream media, Dr. Frick spoke out against these characterizations, arguing that providing protection for bat populations may be the single most important preventative measure against zoonotic disease.

 As pandemic restrictions eased, Dr. Frick and her team got back to work on their critically important research on white-nose syndrome, the disease that has been devastating North American bat populations since 2006.
 Our team followed this research through to it's natural conclusion, when preliminary results became available towards the end of 2022.
-Since then, we've been reviewing footage, developing our sizzle reel and pitch deck, and seeking funding and distribution opportunities.
+In 2023 we began reviewing footage, developed our sizzle reel and pitch deck, and continued to seek out funding and distribution opportunities.

 Kristin Jonasson collecting samples from a bat - still frame from "The Invisible Mammal"